afsc-assessments/ebswp_2023/doc/EBSpollock.md

     - This work provides new evidence on the extent of variability in effective catchability for the different survey gears used for assessing pollock.
+  2. The same as last year but with the survey time series  including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl  survey index).
+This step included the revised VAST derived age compositions (Fig. \ref{fig:vastage}).
+    - The rationale for considering this is the likelihood that pollock in the NBS are related and contribute to the EBS fishery

+  3. As with 2 but based Thorson's (2019) evaluation of including the cold pool extent as a covariate in creating an index.

+  4. As with option 3 above including a preliminary treatment of using a spatio-temporal model on the acoustic-trawl survey data.

-The reference model (Model 16.1) when compared to the two with different data treatments showed different patterns were fairly similar (Fig. \ref {fig:mod_eval0c}).
-The spawning biomass estimates and age compositions  indicates a slight shift in the scale of spawning biomass estimates relative to last year (Fig. \ref{fig:mod_eval0a}).
+The reference model (Model 16.1) differed from models with different data treatments.
+The recruitment and spawning biomass estimates were general higher compared to last year, and higher with the new data treatments, (Fig. \ref{fig:mod_eval0a}).
 The recent recruitment pattern (at age 1) shows an increase in  the 2014 value (representing the 2013 year-class) and a decline in the 2013 estimate (the 2012 year-class; Fig. \ref{fig:mod_eval0b}).
-Diagnostics of model fits between the set evaluated are given in Table \ref{tab:mod_fits}.
+Diagnostics of model fits between the set evaluated are given in Table \ref{tab:mod_fits} and comparisons of management quantities are given in Table \ref{tab:mgt_quants}).

 The BTS and ATS sample from distinct overlapping subsets of the water
 column: the BT covers from bottom to midwater, and AT from midwater to surface.